DSAatUSU/MOOPer_grade_prediction/README.md

 ```
 ### Creating the datasets

-To enhance dataset using graph structural information, run the code in file `create_graph_enhanced_dataset.py`.
+To enhance the dataset using graph structural information, run the code in the file `create_graph_enhanced_dataset.py`.
 This code computes node properties like degree and centrality for each node in the graph as well as node embeddings using two popular node embedding algorithms, namely DeepWalk and node2vec algorithms.
-Finally two enhanced datasets are created and saved under `data/` folder.
+Finally, two enhanced datasets are created and saved under `data/` folder.

 `mooc_with_deepwalk_embedding.csv` contains the dataset enhanced with graph basic properties as well as DeepWalk embeddings.